Search

 Capturing e-commerce opportunities in China’s low-tier cities

+China’s e-commerce industry has witnessed rapid development, establishing itself as a vital retail channel over the years.
 The clothing category stands out as distinct from other product categories, offering a higher level of personalization.
-The B2C clothing e-commerce market in China was estimated to have a transaction scale of around US$310.48 billion in 2021.
-This highlights the immense potential and demand for online clothing shopping experiences among consumers.
+China’s B2C clothing e-commerce market was estimated to have a transaction scale of around US$310.48 billion in 2021.
+This highlights Chinese consumers’ immense potential and demand for online clothing shopping experiences.

 Fashion companies in China are increasingly using live streaming to create their online channels as the number of e-commerce platforms continues to grow.
-This trend is expected to further expand the Chinese fashion market throughout 2023.
-However, to break the near-monopoly of large e-commerce platforms like Alibaba and JD.com, Douyin has implemented a policy in October 2020 that prohibits links to third-party websites from appearing on its live channels.
+This trend is expected to further expand the Chinese fashion market throughout 2024.
+However, to break the near-monopoly of large e-commerce platforms like Alibaba and JD.com, Douyin implemented a policy in October 2020 that prohibits links to third-party websites from appearing on its live channels.
 This move aims to prevent merchants from redirecting traffic to popular e-commerce sites and keep the transactions within the Douyin platform.

 Prospects of the fashion industry in China